 - Some of our cows will be calving again in Spring 2020 at 18 years old.

-- General herd health is better: no cancer eye since 2012!
+General herd health: No cancer eye since 2012!
 No periparturient prolapses and very few post-calving prolapses.
 No incidence of footrot in the cattle; especially appreciated not having any in the bull battery

 As we sell weaned calves, we are especially thankful for the impact feeding Riomax® tubs from mid-summer through fall has had on helping to prevent “sudden death” syndrome which strikes black calves especially hard and is largely a result of pneumonia.

 We have benefited greatly with the Rio tubs.
 We are stretching our precious hay stock.
 Without question, the cows are making better use of the hay they are fed due to the stimulation of the enzymes in the gut.
 This fall in Wyoming has been a steady stream of wet and cold weather.
 Our feedlot where we are backgrounding the weaned calves are in knee-deep of slop.
 Thank God for His grace, and thank you Rio Nutrition for the great recipe in Riomax® tubs.
 We have set a record for not having a single calf that needed treatment during the 50 days since weaning!